aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

     }

-## Mutually-Trusted Authorization Grant JWT {#jwt-authorization-grant}
+## Identity Assertion Authorization Grant JWT {#jwt-authorization-grant}

-The Mutually-Trusted Authorization Grant JWT is issued by the IdP `https://acme.idp.example` for the requested audience `https://acme.chat.example` and includes the following claims:
+The Identity Assertion Authorization Grant JWT is issued by the IdP `https://acme.idp.example` for the requested audience `https://acme.chat.example` and includes the following claims:

 * `iss` - The IdP `issuer` URL
 * `sub` - The User ID at the IdP